 Our site has three large 20-foot painted Tipis with wooden flooring.
 This size of tipi can easily sleep up to 6 people.
 Traditionally the Plains First Nation people would use Tipis made out of animal skins and lodge pole pines.
 As canvas became available through trade with Europeans, it replaced the labour intensive leather Tipis.
 We provide sleeping mats, a period table and period camp chairs.

 Trapper’s tents were commonly used in expeditions and hunting parties by the Métis and Europeans.
 Choose from either one double bed or two twin beds.
 These tents have wooden platforms, a period table and period camp chairs.
 Our double door tents provide plenty of airflow on a hot day and ample protection against the elements.

 Enhanced Heritage Camping Kit

 Complete your camping experience with our Enhanced Heritage Camping Kit!
 You will receive a Buffalo hide to furnish your tent, a Period cooking kit, a Blow tube, and a Fire starting kit.
 Test your survival skills and have the thrill of starting your own fire with flint and steel!
 Delight your senses by cooking bannock and bush tea over a fire with traditional pots, pans, kettles, and utensils.
-Immerse you and your loved ones in the lifestyle of the fur trade while taking in the breathtaking beauty of our remote National Historic Site.
-(Kit contents and price under development)
+Immerse yourself and your loved ones in the lifestyle of the fur trade while taking in the breathtaking beauty of our remote National Historic Site. $19.60/kit - 2 Day Maximum